 For students who are admitted, the Clinton School MPS program begins with a weeklong orientation in mid-August.
 All incoming MPS students are required to attend orientation.
 Classes generally begin in the week following orientation.

-All incoming MPS students are automatically registered for their first semester of fall classes in the required MPS Core Courses.
+All incoming MPS students are automatically registered for their first semester of fall classes in the required MPS core courses.
 Elective course options begin in the Spring semester of the first year and continue throughout the second year of the MPS program.
-Information on our Core Courses can be viewed at: http://clintonschool.uasys.edu/academics/core-courses/
+Information on the Clinton School's core courses can be found here.

 The Clinton School of Public Service is not located on a college campus, but is located in an urban downtown setting.
 The Clinton School MPS degree program hosts classes in Sturgis Hall (on the grounds of the Clinton Presidential Center) and in two different buildings in the River Market district of downtown Little Rock.
 In addition, students have access to the facilities of the University of Arkansas at Little Rock (located 15 minutes away), including the pool and fitness center, Health Center, Disability Resource Center, libraries, and more.

-A variety of Elective courses are available to Clinton School students enrolled in the MPS degree program.
+A variety of elective courses are available to Clinton School students enrolled in the MPS degree program.
 These elective courses cover a wide range of public service interests, and are taught by Clinton School faculty members, University of Arkansas at Little Rock faculty members, and special instructors from around the city.
-Information on some of the Elective course options can be viewed at: http://clintonschool.uasys.edu/academics/electives/

 Yes, up to 6 credit hours of graduate work may be transferred for the Core Courses, and up to 6 credits hours of graduate work may be transferred for Elective Courses (all pending approval by the Associate Dean of Academic Affairs).